davidedg/QRadar-notes/LVM_expanding/readme.md

 \
 On ESXi, this should be doable online - https://kb.vmware.com/s/article/1004047
 \
-If you can plan for greater downtime, just do it offline...
+If you can plan for a longer downtime, just do it offline...
 \
-Say we extend +12 GB
+Say we want to extend by +12 GB
 \
 We need to remove swap on /dev/sda5, to allow for /dev/sda4 expansion.
 \